 When I found out I was pregnant with my third son, my mind began thinking about my life as a mother of boys.
-And more specifically, the privilege of raising them with my husband.
-I consider being a #boymom a privilege, a challenge, and a blessing.
+And, more specifically, the privilege of raising them with my husband.
+I consider being a boy mom a privilege, a challenge, and a blessing.
 I say challenge not because my husband and I are raising boys.
 No, that is our norm.
 And that is all we know.
-Instead, I use the word challenge because we look at that role as a serious one.
+Instead, I use the word challenge because we consider that role a serious one.
 We don’t just want to raise boys that become men.
 We want to raise boys that become men of character.

 Our Family Mission Statement

 So for something fun this Father’s Day, I encourage you and your partner to write out one of your own for your household, whether you are single, married, or married with children.
-And if you happen to have all boys and like this one, by all means, print it off here.
-Then find somewhere in your house to hang it so it can keep you inspired on the easy days.
+And if you happen to have all boys and like this one, by all means, print mine here.
+Then find somewhere in your house to hang it so it can inspire you on easy days.
 And the rough ones.

-If you have girls or a mix of both genders, I would love for you to share with me what family mission statement you come up with in your house.
+If you are a girl mom or have a mix of both genders, I would love for you to share with me what family mission statement you come up with in your house.
 Enjoy!

 In this house, we raise boys.

 Boys who like to wrestle but know how to hug

 Boys who love Jesus and are never scared to let others know He loves them too